Herringway/hwkode/hkode.md

 * Goblin Punch (100AXP) - Deals 8.0x non-elemental damage if caster and target's hp digits add up to the same number.
 * Magic Hammer (150AXP) - Deals 1.0x non-elemental damage to target's MP.
 * Ice Shard (150AXP) - Deals 3.0x ice damage.
 Hits before other moves.
+* Dizzy Punch (200AXP) - Deals 3.0x non-elemental damage.
+50% chance of afflicting target with confusion.
+* Focus Punch (200AXP) - Deals 12.0x non-elemental damage, but requires a turn to charge up and fails if the caster is hit.
+* Sky Uppercut (150AXP) - Deals 4.0x non-elemental damage and can hit targets that are normally unreachable.
 * Shadow Claw (200AXP) - Deals 4.0x dark damage.
 Increased chance of critical hit.
 * Mug (150AXP) - Deals 1.0x damage and steals an item from the target.